Niza-Khunga/code-unza-csc4792-project_team_26-repository/README.md

 - *Underrepresented categories* (NGOs, Security) were not predicted well.
 - More preprocessing (balancing categories, expanding dataset) is needed to improve performance.

+## 5. Next Steps

+- **Data Expansion**: Collect more legislative documents, especially for underrepresented categories (NGOs, Security).
+- **Balancing Techniques**: Apply oversampling or SMOTE to handle class imbalance.
+- **Advanced Models**: Explore Random Forest, XGBoost, and BERT for text classification.
+- **Feature Engineering**: Improve preprocessing (lemmatization, removing noisy text, domain-specific stopwords).
+- **Deployment Preparation**: Package the best model into an interface for easy use by legal professionals and researchers.